-The GASB has issued Statement No. 87, Leases; Statement No. 89, Accounting for Interest Cost Incurred before the End of a Construction Period; Statement No. 91, Conduit Debt Obligations; Statement No. 92, Omnibus 2020; Statement No. 93, Replacement of Interbank Offered Rates; Statement No. 94, Public-Private and Public-Public Partnerships and Availability Payment Arrangements; Statement No. 96, Subscription-Based Information Technology Arrangements; Statement No. 97, Certain Component Unit Criteria, and Accounting and Financial Reporting for Internal Revenue Code Section 457 Deferred Compensation Plans-an amendment of GASB Statements No. 14 and No. 84, and a supersession of GASB Statement No. 32; Implementation Guidance Update-2019; and Implementation Guide No. 2019-1, Implementation Guidance Update-2019; and Implementation Guide No. 2019-3, Leases; which will require adoption in the future, if applicable.
-Some of these statements and implemented.
+The GASB has issued Statement No. 87, Leases; Statement No. 89, Accounting for Interest Cost Incurred before the End of a Construction Period; Statement No. 91, Conduit Debt Obligations; Statement No. 92, Omnibus 2020; Statement No. 93, Replacement of Interbank Offered Rates; Statement No. 94, Public-Private and Public-Public Partnerships and Availability Payment Arrangements; Statement No. 96, Subscription-Based Information Technology Arrangements; Statement No. 97, Certain Component Unit Criteria, and Accounting and Financial Reporting for Internal Revenue Code Section 457 Deferred Compensation Plans-an amendment of GASB Statements No. 14 and No. 84, and a supersession of GASB Statement No. 32; Implementation Guide No. 2019-1, Implementation Guidance Update-2019; and Implementation Guide No. 2019-3, Leases; which will require adoption in the future, if applicable.
+Some of these statements and implementation guides will have a material effect on the County's financial statements once implemented.
 The County will be analyzing the effects of these pronouncements and plans to adopt them, as applicable, by their effective dates.